Hardcore Cork:

 • to extract pigments for paint;

-• to study catastrophic events like volcanic eruptions, landslides or earthquakes.
+• to be safe from catastrophic events like volcanic eruptionslandslides or earthquakes.

 Can I study geology?

-After your studies, you can decide to do a PhD to specialise in a topic that you are particularly interested in or you can find a job as a geologist.
-There are many sectors that employ geologists, such as energy (renewable or oil and gas), environmental geology, mining, hydrogeology, communication, natural hazards and risks, engineering geology, etc. Geology will give you skills that are sought after in the employment market, like critical thinking, communication and writing skills, IT skills, attention to detail, etc.
+There are many sectors that employ geologists, such as energy (renewable or oil and gas), environmental geology, mining, hydrogeology, communication, natural hazards and risks, engineering geology, etc. Moreover, geology will give you skills that are sought after in the employment market, like critical thinking, communication and writing skills, IT skills, attention to detail, etc.

 Why I studied geology